shinymonitor/fast3sat/README.md

 # Limitations
 - Incomplete: Cannot solve all satisfiable instances
 - No backtracking: May get stuck in local optima
-- Frequency dependency: Struggles when variables have similar occurrence counts
 - No clause learning: Doesn't learn from conflicts